Isolated for months, island crew sees pandemic for 1st time

 His mother emailed to tell him that her brother had died.
 Butschek said his uncle was ill before the pandemic, and he was not sure if COVID played a role in his death.
 He could not grieve with his family.

-Then Butschek, 26, received word that one of his best friends had been killed in a car accident.
+Then Butschek, 26, who lives near Dallas, received word that one of his best friends had been killed in a car accident.

 “I remember reading that, thinking it was a joke and then realizing it wasn’t, so my heart started pounding and I was breathing heavily,” he said.